music-suite/music-suite/talks/FARM2014Slides.md

 Discrete and continuos are complimentary!

-For each aspect: Start out with affine space and *add* structure
+For each aspect: Start out with a free affine space and *add* structure

-## Time is special!
+## Time types

-  Music take place in time!
-  All other aspects are *organized in time*

   (Work pioneered by FRP, Reactive, Euterpea...)